misiektoja/spotify_monitor/README.md

 Edit the `spotify_monitor.conf` file and change any desired configuration options (detailed comments are provided for each).

 <a id="spotify-access-token-source"></a>
-#### Spotify access token source
+### Spotify access token source

 The tool supports two methods for obtaining a Spotify access token.

 It can be configured via the `TOKEN_SOURCE` configuration option or the `--token-source` flag.

+**Recommended: `cookie`**

-The **recommended method** is `cookie` which uses the sp_dc cookie to retrieve a token from the Spotify web endpoint.
+Uses the `sp_dc` cookie to retrieve a token from the Spotify web endpoint.
+This method is easy to set up and recommended for most users.

+**Alternative: `client`**

-The **alternative method** is `client` which uses captured credentials from the Spotify desktop client and a Protobuf-based login flow.
-This approach is intended for advanced users who want an indefinitely valid token with the widest scope.
+Uses captured credentials from the Spotify desktop client and a Protobuf-based login flow.
+It's more complex to set up and intended for advanced users who want a long-lasting token with the broadest possible access.

 If no method is specified, the tool defaults to the `cookie` method.

+**Important**: It is strongly recommended to use a separate Spotify account with this tool.
+It does not rely on the official Spotify Web API for core features (like fetching friend activity), as it is not supported by the public API.
+That said, while I've never encountered any issues on my own accounts, I can't guarantee that Spotify won't impose restrictions in the future - you've been warned.

 <a id="spotify-sp_dc-cookie"></a>
 #### Spotify sp_dc Cookie

-It is default method used to obtain a Spotify access token.
+This is the default method used to obtain a Spotify access token.

-Log in to [https://open.spotify.com/](https://open.spotify.com/) in your web browser.
+- Log in to [https://open.spotify.com/](https://open.spotify.com/) in your web browser.

-Locate and copy the value of the `sp_dc` cookie.
+- Locate and copy the value of the `sp_dc` cookie.

-Use your web browser's dev console or **Cookie-Editor** by cgagnier to extract it easily: [https://cookie-editor.com/](https://cookie-editor.com/)
+   - Use your web browser's dev console or **Cookie-Editor** by cgagnier to extract it easily: [https://cookie-editor.com/](https://cookie-editor.com/)

-Provide the `SP_DC_COOKIE` secret using one of the following methods:
+- Provide the `SP_DC_COOKIE` secret using one of the following methods:
    - Pass it at runtime with `-u` / `--spotify-dc-cookie`
    - Set it as an [environment variable](#storing-secrets) (e.g. `export SP_DC_COOKIE=...`)
    - Add it to [.env file](#storing-secrets) (`SP_DC_COOKIE=...`) for persistent use

-Fallback:
- - Hard-code it in the code or config file
+   - Fallback: hard-code it in the code or config file

-You will be informed by the tool once the `sp_dc` cookie expires (proper message on the console and in email).
+If your `sp_dc` cookie expires, the tool will notify you via the console and email.
+In that case, you'll need to grab the new `sp_dc` cookie value.

-If you store the `SP_DC_COOKIE` in a dotenv file you can update its value and send a `SIGHUP` signal to the process to reload the file with the new `sp_dc` cookie without restarting the tool.
+If you store the `SP_DC_COOKIE` in a dotenv file you can update its value and send a `SIGHUP` signal to reload the file with the new `sp_dc` cookie without restarting the tool.
 More info in [Storing Secrets](#storing-secrets) and [Signal Controls (macOS/Linux/Unix)](#signal-controls-macoslinuxunix).

-**Important**: It is strongly recommended to use a separate Spotify account with this tool.
-It does not rely on the official Spotify Web API for core features (like fetching friend activity), as it is not supported by the public API.

 <a id="spotify-desktop-client"></a>
 #### Spotify Desktop Client

-To use credentials captured from the Spotify desktop client to obtain an access token, set the `TOKEN_SOURCE` configuration option to `client` or use the `--token-source client` flag.
+This is the alternative method used to obtain a Spotify access token which simulates a login from the real Spotify desktop app using credentials intercepted from a real session.

-Run an intercepting proxy of your choice (like [Proxyman](https://proxyman.com)).
+- Run an intercepting proxy of your choice (like [Proxyman](https://proxyman.com)).

-Launch the Spotify desktop client and look for POST requests to `https://login{n}.spotify.com/v3/login`
+- Launch the Spotify desktop client and look for POST requests to `https://login{n}.spotify.com/v3/login`

-Note: The `login` part is suffixed with one or more digits (e.g. `login5`).
+   - Note: The `login` part is suffixed with one or more digits (e.g. `login5`).

-If you don't see this request, log out from the client and log back in.
+- If you don't see this request, log out from the Spotify desktop client and log back in.

-Export the login request body (a binary Protobuf payload) to a file.
+- Export the login request body (a binary Protobuf payload) to a file (e.g. ***login-request-body-file***)

-In Proxyman: ***right click the request → Export → Request Body → Save File***.
+   - In Proxyman: **right click the request → Export → Request Body → Save File**.

 <p align="center">
    <img src="https://raw.githubusercontent.com/misiektoja/spotify_monitor/refs/heads/main/assets/proxyman_export_protobuf.png" alt="proxyman_export_protobuf" width="80%"/>
 </p>

-Then run the tool with `-w <path-to-login-request-body-file>`:
+- Run the tool with `--token-source client -w <path-to-login-request-body-file>`:

 ```sh
 spotify_monitor --token-source client -w <path-to-login-request-body-file> <spotify_user_uri_id>